zafoddiy/hangman-game/README.md

-# hangman-game
+# Hangman game
 A simple hangman game written in C++.
+Compiled using g++.
+Current build is on Windows only.

+# Examples